 Tourists experience fishing services.

-Ms. Cam Thi Theu, President of the Women's Union of Chieng Mung Commune, commented: Ms. Ca Thi Ngan is a dynamic and creative female member.
-Her family's eco-tourism model has been visited by members to exchange experiences and learn from in order to develop the economy.
+Ms. Cam Thi Theu, President of the Women's Union of Chieng Mung Commune, commented: Ms. Ca Thi Ngan is an active and creative female member.
+Her family's eco-tourism model has been visited by members to exchange experiences and learn from each other to develop the economy.

-The start-up story of Ms. Ca Thi Ngan is a vivid testament to the spirit of daring to think and daring to do of rural women in Son La today.
-With dynamism, creativity and the desire to rise up, she has written a story of getting rich right on her homeland.
+The start-up story of Ms. Ca Thi Ngan is a vivid proof of the spirit of daring to think and daring to do of rural women in Son La today.
+With dynamism, creativity and aspiration to rise up, she has written a story of getting rich right on her homeland.